Fairblock/dkg-core/README.md

 ⚠️⚠️⚠️ **THIS IS A WORK IN PROGRESS** ⚠️⚠️⚠️

-# axelar-core
+# dkg-core

-The axelar-core app based on the Cosmos SDK is the main application of the axelar network.
+The dkg-core app based on the Cosmos SDK is the main application of the dkg network.
 This repository is used to build the necessary binaries and docker image to run a core node.

 ## Prerequisites for building binaries and docker images